 There is so much to learn, appreciate, understand, accept and enjoy about other cultures.
 It was such a privilege to be able to look at so many different cultures, one after another, in such a short time and with fresh eyes and an open heart.
 I think that universally we all want to be safe, happy, have a decent place to live, enough to eat and drink, a sense of purpose, good health and people to love and who loves us in return.
 Just because the exterior of this may look different to other parts of the world, these fundamentals are the same.

 Traveling to different places helps gain a perspective of “Planet Earth” and the truth that we all share the same planet.
 It’s easy in the US to not understand that we occupy a small area of the earth and that there are other ways of worship, governing, relaxing and dealing with daily life.
 Although there are different nations, we are all equal as human beings.

 Finally, Frances and I are eternally grateful to Milton Academy and their policy of supporting sabbaticals.
 We know how fortunate we are to have had the time and resources to plan and undertake this lifelong dream come true.
-We are also grateful to the many people who helped us plan our way, treated us to a meal, and hosted us during our trip.
-Heartfelt thanks to Frances for capturing these photos which so vividly take us back to, and allow us to share with you, each country we were so fortunate to call home for a few days.
+We are also grateful to the many people who helped us plan our way, treated us to a meal, hosted us during our trip, gave us directions, explained a menu, or smiled at our glance.
+Heartfelt thanks to Frances for capturing these photos, organizing the images and video files, creating the map graphics, and composing this website which so vividly takes us back to, and allows us to share with you, each country we were so fortunate to call home for a few days.
 This opportunity has created a treasure trove of experiences that we will never forget.

 With gratitude and love,